maus-/slack-auditor/readme.md

-#Slack API Auditor
+# Slack API Auditor

-Provides a quick and dirty method of collecting Slack access logs and integration logs, then forwards them via Logstash.
+Provides a quick method of collecting Slack access logs and integration logs, then forwards them via Logstash.

 ### How this works